flutter/flutter/examples/fn/README.md

 All nodes and most components should be stateless, never needing to mutate themselves and only reacting to data which is handed into them.
 Some components will be stateful.
 This state will likely encapsulate transient states of the UI, such as scroll position, animation state, uncommitted form values, etc...

 A component can become stateful in two ways: (1) by passing `super(stateful: true)` to its call to the superclasses constructor, or by calling `setState(Function fn)`.
-The former is a way to have a component start its life stateful, and the later results in the component becoming statefull *as well as* scheduling the component to re-render at the end of the current animation frame.
+The former is a way to have a component start its life stateful, and the later results in the component becoming statefull *as well as* scheduling the component to re-build at the end of the current animation frame.

 What does it mean to be stateful?
-It means that the diffing mechanism retains the specific *instance* of the component as long as the component which renders it continues to require its presence.
+It means that the diffing mechanism retains the specific *instance* of the component as long as the component which builds it continues to require its presence.
 The component which constructed it may have provided new configuration in form of different values for the constructor parameters, but these values (public fields) will be copied (using reflection) onto the retained instance whose privates fields are left unmodified.

 Rendering
 ---------
-At the end of each animation frame, all components (including the root `App`) which have `setState` on themselves will be re-rendered and the resulting changes will be minimally applied to the DOM.
-Note that components of lower "order" (those near the root of the tree) will render first because their rendering may require re-rendering of higher order (those near the leaves), thus avoiding the possibility that a component which is dirty render more than once during a single cycle.
+At the end of each animation frame, all components (including the root `App`) which have `setState` on themselves will be rebuilt and the resulting changes will be minimally applied to the DOM.
+Note that components of lower "order" (those near the root of the tree) will build first because their building may require rebuilding of higher order (those near the leaves), thus avoiding the possibility that a component which is dirty build more than once during a single cycle.

 Keys
 ----